mlab817/faqs/src/sugar-regulatory-administration/how-will-the-supreme-court-ruling-on-the-mandanas-garcia-case-affect-the-implementation-of-the-sida-.md

 ---
  title: How will the Supreme Court Ruling on the Mandanas-Garcia Case affect the implementation of the SIDA Programs?

-tags: ["supreme","court","ruling","mandanasgarcia","case","affect","implementation","sida","programs"]

  ---

-### Sugar Regulatory Administration
+## Sugar Regulatory Administration

-## How will the Supreme Court Ruling on the Mandanas-Garcia Case affect the implementation of the SIDA Programs?
+# How will the Supreme Court Ruling on the Mandanas-Garcia Case affect the implementation of the SIDA Programs?

  - No functions of SRA were devolved to the Local Government Units; hence, the implementation of the SIDA programs remains with the SRA units.